-CO2 is the primary GHG emitted through human activity, accounting for 82 percent of all GHG emissions from human actions in the United States.
-CO2 enters the atmosphere primarily through the burning of fossil fuels and industrial processes.
-CO2 is also removed from the atmosphere (or "sequestered") when it is absorbed by plants as part of the biological carbon cycle.
-CH4 is emitted during the production and transport of coal, natural gas, and oil.
+CO_2 is the primary GHG emitted through human activity, accounting for 82 percent of all GHG emissions from human actions in the United States.
+CO_2 enters the atmosphere primarily through the burning of fossil fuels and industrial processes.
+CO_2 is also removed from the atmosphere (or "sequestered") when it is absorbed by plants and the ocean as part of the global carbon cycle.
+CH_4 is emitted during the production and transport of coal, natural gas, and oil.

 CH4 emissions also result from livestock and other agricultural practices and by the decay of organic waste in municipal solid waste landfills.
 N2O is emitted during agricultural and industrial processes, as well as during combustion of fossil fuels and solid waste.

 GHGs are assigned a Global Warming Potential (GWP), which is a measure of how much heat the gas traps in the atmosphere calculated over a specific time interval, typically 100 years.
 The higher the GWP, the greater the potential for the gas to trap heat, and the more harmful the gas is regarded.
 CO2 is used as the baseline gas and assigned a GWP of 1.
-Emissions of GHGs may be converted into CO2 equivalent (CO2e) by taking the product of each GHG EF and its respective GWP.
+GHG emissions are converted into equivalent CO2 (CO2e) by taking the product of the emissions of each GHG and its respective GWP.
 Table A-1 of 40 CFR 98 provides the GWPs for several GHGs.
-The GWP values given throughout this Guide are subject to change in the upcoming years due to new data becoming available but are considered current as of July 2018.
+The GWP values given throughout this Guide are subject to change in the upcoming years due to new data becoming available but are considered current as of May 2020.
 The total GHG emissions are calculated by summing all emissions from each gas and is generally derived from the following equation:

-$$EF{GHG} = \sum{i=1}^{n} (EF_i \times GWP_i)$$
+$$E(CO_2e) = \sum{i=1}^{n} [E(GHG)i \times GWP(GHG)i]$$